RACP Basic Physician Training Written Examination Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The RACP Basic Physician Training Written Examination is a MCQ and written examination covering internal medicine across all systems.
+The RACP Basic Physician Training Written Examination is Two written papers (DWE), then a clinical exam (DCE) of long and short cases.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Insufficient MCQ volume - candidates who pass the BPT Written typically complete thousands of practice questions, developing strong pattern recognition.